 How to Format Your APA Paper

-- Use Times New Roman 12 point font size
+- Choose Times New Roman 12 point font size.

-- Use 1 inch margins – top, bottom, left, right
+- Set 1-inch margins all around – top, bottom, left, and right.

 - Use flush-left style – do not right justify.

-- Include a ‘running head’ on each page
+- Include a “running head” on each page, flush left.

 - Number each page starting with the cover page.

-- Page numbers are placed at the top of each page, flush right.
+- Place page numbers at the top of each page, flush right.

 - Double-space within the paper and the reference list.

-- Double-space after title, headings, footnotes, long quotations, references, and figure captions.
+- Double-space after the title, headings, footnotes, long quotations, references, and figure captions.